 Lilt Translate contains functionality to easily split and merge segments, allowing linguists to organize a document's segments as they see best.

-When a document is uploaded, Lilt processes the source text into segments in a way that aims to maximize Machine Translation (MT) quality.
-While segments can range in length from a paragraph to a one word header, MT quality tends to degrade with sentence length, so Lilt prefers shorter segments.
+When a document is uploaded, Lilt processes the source text into segments in a way that aims to maximize the quality of AI-generated translations.
+While segments can range in length from a paragraph to a one word header, quality tends to degrade with sentence length, so Lilt prefers shorter segments.
 The segmenter can sometimes make mistakes, but these mistakes can be corrected afterward by manually splitting or merging segments.

 The split and merge tools can be accessed at any time by clicking on the